Teen held in custody in MS-13 gang sweep released after suit

 Federal agents later said he was in MS-13, in part because of the school suspension, and because they claimed he had tattoos and wore gang clothing, the lawsuit said.
 But he disputed the allegations — for example, he has no tattoos, according to the lawsuit — and an immigration judge found he was not dangerous.

-Many teen-agers on Long Island have been held on gang accusations, swept up in various federal investigations into MS-13 activity there after an explosion of violence.
-In a visit to Long Island last July, President Donald Trump promised his administration would "dismantle, decimate and eradicate" MS-13.
+Many teenagers on Long Island have been held on gang accusations, swept up in various federal investigations into MS-13 activity there after an explosion of violence.
+In a visit to Long Island last July, Republican President Donald Trump promised his administration would "dismantle, decimate and eradicate" MS-13.

 But federal and state authorities have declined repeated requests for even basic information in the sweep, made public in most law enforcement operations, such as the names of those arrested and the crimes they are accused of committing.